-The US President’s Emergency Plan for AIDS Relief’s (PEPFAR’s) most recent guidelines highlight voluntary medical male circumcision (VMMC) as one of the core biomedical prevention intervention activities for HIV alongside condom use, HIV testing and counseling, diagnosis and treatment of sexually transmitted infections, and ARV‐based prevention.
-Recently, leaders from five international organizations1 launched a strategic framework for action that will guide and ensure streamlined efforts to circumcise 20.3 million men in 14 countries in eastern and southern Africa by 2016 in order to avert 3.4 million future HIV infections.
-MCHIP has been focused on scaling up services across countries to work towards this ambitious goal.
-Through its technical experts and global presence, MCHIP is making an impact on increasing access to VMMC services while ensuring the services offered are of the highest quality.
+The US President’s Emergency Plan for AIDS Relief’s (PEPFAR’s) guidelines highlight voluntary medical male circumcision (VMMC) as one of the core biomedical prevention intervention activities for HIV alongside condom use, HIV testing and counseling, diagnosis and treatment of sexually transmitted infections, and ARV‐based prevention.
+During MCHIP’s implementation, leaders from five international organizations1 launched a strategic framework for action that guided and ensured streamlined efforts to circumcise 20.3 million men in 14 countries in eastern and southern Africa by 2016 in order to avert 3.4 million future HIV infections.
+MCHIP focused on scaling up services across countries to work toward this ambitious goal.
+Through its technical experts and global presence, MCHIP made an impact on increasing access to VMMC services while ensuring the services offered were of the highest quality.

 - Supported the highly visible VMMC Advocacy Satellite Meeting at the 19th International AIDS Conference in Washington, D.C., garnering much media attention as African leaders advocated for the scale up of VMMC in priority countries.